How Can Technology Deliver Superior Customer Service?

 Logistics technology can help small businesses connect with their customers in new ways.
 Kawal Preet shares how healthcare businesses can tap growth opportunities – with a little help from the latest innovations.

-In response, technology is being used to create smarter, digital supply chains that serve customers with specific business needs.
-Digital innovation must solve a problem.
-It also needs to adapt and be ready to respond to volatility and risk, and most importantly, reduce complexity and cost.
+To tackle this, technology is being used to create smarter, digital supply chains that serve customers with specific business needs.
+All digital innovation must solve a problem.
+It also needs to be adaptive; ready to respond to volatility and risk.
+Finally, it should reduce complexity and cost.

 Connect with customers wherever they are